 Upon arrival, each Horse is issued with an identification number, which must be worn at all times.
-It may be Equestrian Australia National Eventing Rules - updated Dec 2016 replaced by the draw number, which must then be worn until the end of the Competition.
+It may be replaced by the draw number, which must then be worn until the end of the Competition.

 Failure to display either number incurs first a warning and, in the case of a repeated offence, a fine imposed on the Athlete by the Ground Jury.